sausheong/sghazeserv/README.md

 Source code for Pebble app is at https://github.com/sausheong/sghaze.

+The server is hosted at Heroku at https://sghazeserv.herokuapp.com

+I have also built a React.js front-end for the server at https://sghazeserv.herokuapp.com/public/

 Both the Pebble app and the SG Haze Watch Server are licensed under the MIT license.